-As the WBA did not inform Pacquiao that he was in danger of losing his strap if the fight didn’t go ahead, this adds further weight to the move.
+The WBA did not inform Pacquiao that he was in danger of losing his strap if the fight didn’t go ahead, which added further weight to the move.

 Sean Gibbons, head of Manny Pacquiao Promotions, confirmed the news over the weekend.